Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 As more computer companies emerged, many of them adopted the pointing stick.

-Even today, Lenovo has models that include this little device.
+Even today, Lenovo has Thinkpad models that include this little red button.

 As touch technology improved, a lot of designers started moving away from the pointing stick.